![]() | Lacina, Ludvík Jakub | |

 Birth and baptism record

-Lacina was a Roman-Catholic priest from Moravia who served in k.u.k.
+Lacina was a Roman Catholic priest from Moravia who served in the k.u.k.
 Heer as a regular army chaplain from 1906 to 1918.
-Due to the fact that he from 1913 to 1916 was assigned to k.u.k.
-Kavallerietruppendivision Nr.
-7 and moreover was the only military cleric with this surname in Austria-Hungary, there is no doubt that he was the model for the literary Feldoberkurat Lacina.
-He was identified as Hašek's feldkurát in an obituary printed in Národní listy in 1928.
+As he was assigned to Kavalleriedivision Nr.
+7 from 1913 to 1916 and was the only military cleric with this surname in Austria-Hungary, there is no doubt that he was the model for the literary Feldoberkurat Lacina.
+He was identified as Hašek's feldkurát in an obituary published in Národní listy in 1928.

 Early life

-Son of the teacher Ludvík Lacina and Emilia he was born in 1868 in Nedakonice, okres Uherské Hradiště in Moravia, his right of domicile was Nedakonice.
-In 1877 his father took up a position as teacher in Nový Hrozenkov on the Slovakian border and in 1881 he became head teacher in Lešná by Valašské Meziříčí, a position he held until 1902.
-His son Ludvík must therefore have lived at all these places before moving to Olomouc to embark on his clerical education.
-Eventually Lacina Sr. moved the short way Krásná nad Bečvou (now part of Valašské Meziříčí) where he continued as head teacher and also was elected mayor.
+The son of teacher Ludvík Lacina and Emilia, he was born in 1868 in Nedakonice, okres Uherské Hradiště in Moravia; his right of domicile was Nedakonice.
+In 1877 his father took up a position as a teacher in Nový Hrozenkov on the Slovakian border, and in 1881 he became head teacher in Lešná near Valašské Meziříčí, a position he held until 1902.
+His son Ludvík must therefore have lived in all these places before moving to Olomouc to begin his clerical education.
+Eventually, Lacina Sr. moved a short distance to Krásná nad Bečvou (now part of Valašské Meziříčí), where he continued as head teacher and was also elected mayor.

 Civilian career